Pennsylvania Dutch Apple Pie

 Making Pennsylvania Dutch Apple Pie:

-You can use any pie crust you’d like, though, for this pie, even store-bought.
-Just know this is a deep-dish pie so you can choose an appropriate size recipe.
+Any pie crust works for this recipe, even store-bought.
+It’s a deep dish pie, so choose an appropriate size recipe.

 The Apples & Filling:

-I like a good tart apple for any baking, and Granny Smith is usually my “go-to.”
-They’re readily available, inexpensive, nice and sturdy, and easy to peel and slice.
-But any good baking apple like Honeycrisp, McIntosh, Golden Delicious, or Jonagold will do, along with a score of others.
-And of course, you can use a mix of apples, too.
+A good tart apple is best for baking.
+Granny Smith is usually my “go-to.”
+They’re readily available, inexpensive, sturdy, and easy to peel and slice.
+Any good baking apple like Honeycrisp, McIntosh, Golden Delicious, Jonagold, or a score of others will do and a mix of tart apples can never be wrong.

 apple & potato peeler